apache/metron/.github/PULL_REQUEST_TEMPLATE.md

   mvn site
   ```

+- [ ] Have you ensured that any documentation diagrams have been updated, along with their source files, using draw.io?
+See [Metron Development Guidelines](https://cwiki.apache.org/confluence/display/METRON/Development+Guidelines) for instructions.

 #### Note:
 Please ensure that once the PR is submitted, you check travis-ci for build issues and submit an update to your PR as soon as possible.
 It is also recommended that [travis-ci](https://travis-ci.org) is set up for your personal repository such that your branches are built there before submitting a pull request.